Have Questions?

 908-281-1000

-Hackensack Meridian Carrier Clinic is 3.8 miles from Skillman, NJ
+Hackensack Meridian Carrier Clinic is 3.8 miles from Skillman, New Jersey

-Hackensack Meridian Carrier Clinic is known for dedicating its addiction services to the individuals who struggle with drug and alcohol use issues in Skillman, NJ. and within the surrounding neighborhoods.
+Hackensack Meridian Carrier Clinic is known for dedicating its addiction services to the individuals who struggle with drug and alcohol use issues in Skillman, New Jersey and within the surrounding neighborhoods.

 Programs are offered on an individualized basis to ensure people find full recovery in the long term.
 Hackensack Meridian Carrier Clinic has also specialized in group therapy, group therapy, relapse prevention, contingency management/motivational incentive, individual psychotherapy, substance abuse counseling approach, and others - as well as many other treatment modalities such as domestic violence, co-occurring mental and substance abuse disorders, housing services, seniors or older adults, suicide prevention services, persons who have experienced sexual abuse, and more.